-During the 2007-08 Fiscal Year, the Corporation issued refunding bonds in August 2007 and February 2008, totaling \$387.3 million and \$392.6 million, respectively.
-These refunding bonds, which were issued to current refund previously issued Senior Lien bonds, will result in new cash flow savings to the Corporation and the State over the life of the bonds of \$55.7 million, with a present value of \$43.4 million
+During the 2008-09 fiscal year, the Corporation issued variable rate refunding bonds in June 2008 totaling \$588.3 million.
+The refunding bonds effectuated the removal of FGIC and CIFG insurance from the Corporation's portfolio and reduced its exposure to the Auction Rate Securities (ARS) market.
+Additionally, the Corporation issued fixed rate refunding bonds in August 2008 totaling \$203.6 million.
+These fixed rate refunding bonds, which were issued to current refund previously issued fixed rate Senior Lien bonds, resulted in net cash flow savings to the Corporation and the State over the life of the bonds of approximately \$15 million, with a present value of \$12.6 million.